 Effects on fish

 Electro-fishing in freshwater has been well studied and there is ample evidence for vertebral fractures and associated haemorrhages (review in Soetaert et al., 2015).
-Electrofishing in the marine environment has been less well studied.
-Therefore, several experimental studies have been carried out into the effects of pulse on fish in saltwater, in which several (commercial) fish species were exposed to a flatfish or shrimp pulse stimulus.
+Electrofishing in the marine environment has been studied in several (commercial) fish species that were exposed to a flatfish or shrimp pulse stimulus.
 The following paragraphs provide a synthesis of the main results for the effects on sole, cod, seabass, dab and other fish species.

 Pulse effects on sole

 Sole exposed to a 5Hz pulse showed a flight response and muscle contractions similar to the normal fin fluttering.
-Pulse frequencies of 40 Hz or higher invoked a cramp response during which the fish bended in a U-shape.
+Pulse frequencies of 47 Hz or gigher invokes a cramp response during which the fish bended in a U-shape.
 After exposure, all soles showed normal behaviour (Soetaert et al., 2016).

 Pulse effects on cod